-Authors Constraints Method Datasets risk measure Bienstock (1996) upper bound on the cardinality branch-and- cut 3897 assets variance Lee & Mitchell (1997) upper bound on the cardinality interior point nonlinear branch-and- bound solver 5 datasets involving up to 150 assets variance Young (1998) transaction costs minimax No computational results minimum return Li et al. (2006) upper bound on the cardinality, round lots convergent Lagrangian and contour- domain cut 30 assets from from the Hong Kong stock market Variance

-Shaw et al. (2008) upper bound on the cardinality Lagrangian relaxation 8 datasets involving up to 500 assets Variance Vielma et al. (2008) upper bound on the cardinality LP based branch-and- bound Problem sets involving up to 200 assets Variance Bertsimas & Shioda (2009) upper bound on the cardinality, bounding tailored branch-and- bound Problem sets involving up to 500 assets variance Gulpinar et al. (2010) cardinality, bounding, round lots DC functions programming 98 assets variance
+Authors Constraints Method Datasets Risk measure Bienstock (1996) Upper bound on the cardinality Branch-and-cut 3897 assets Variance Lee & Mitchell (1997) Upper bound on the cardinality Interior point nonlinear branch-and- bound solver 5 datasets involving up to 150 assets Variance Young (1998) Transaction costs Minimax No computational results Minimum return Li et al. (2006) Upper bound on the cardinality, round lots Convergent Lagrangian and contour-domain cut 30 assets from the Hong Kong stock market Variance Shaw et al. (2008) Upper bound on the cardinality Lagrangian relaxation 8 datasets involving up to 500 assets Variance Vielma et al. (2008) Upper bound on the cardinality LP based branch-and- bound Problem sets involving up to 200 assets Variance Bertsimas & Shioda (2009) Upper bound on the cardinality, bounding Tailored branch-and- bound Problem sets involving up to 500 assets Variance Gulpinar et al. (2010) Cardinality, bounding, round lots DC functions programming 98 assets Variance

 2.2.
-Heuristic approaches
+Heuristic Approaches

-With regard to the above-mentioned approach, using other risk measures than variance, Mansini & Speranza (1999) considered PSP with minimum transaction lots and showed that in this case, the problem of finding a feasible solution is NP-complete no matter what the risk measure is.
+With regard to the above-mentioned approach, using other risk measures than variance, Mansini and Speranza (1999) considered PSP with minimum transaction lots and showed that in this case, the problem of finding a feasible solution is NP-complete no matter what the risk measure is.
 In their work, they used Mean Semi-absolute Deviation as a measure of risk and presented three heuristics based on solving the linear programming relaxation to tackle the problem.
-Kellerer, Mansini, & Speranza (2000) also considered the same risk measure in their paper.
-They added fixed transaction costs to the previous model and employed two of the three Mixed Integer Linear Programming based (MILP-based) heuristics which were used in the previous study.
-In a more recent work, Chang, Yang, & Chang (2009) considered different risk criteria other than variance; semi-variance, mean absolute deviation (MAD) and variance with skewness.
-They employed Genetic Algorithm (GA), and showed its efficiency for solving these problems in different risk measures.

-Heuristic attempts to solve the portfolio selection problem are summarized in Table 2.
+Likewise, Kellerer, et al. (2000) considered the same risk measure in their paper.
+They added fixed transaction costs to the previous model and employed two of the three Mixed Integer Linear Programming-based (MILP-based) heuristics that were had been in the previous study.
+In a more recent work, Chang et al. (2009) considered different risk criteria other than variance; semi-variance, mean absolute deviation (MAD), and variance with skewness.
+They employed Genetic Algorithm (GA) and showed its efficiency for solving these problems in different risk measures.
+Considering the importance of both heuristic and hybrid approaches, this section provides a comprehensive literature review on both of these approaches in the context of portfolio selection problem, which are summarized in Table 2.